 }

-The ? operator does the if err != nil { return err } dance for you, including type conversion if From<E1> for E2 is implemented (idiomatic with thiserror’s #[from]).
+Under the hood, it does the if err != nil { return err } dance for you, including type conversion if necessary.

 Null: nil vs Option<T>